ctrlmaniac/sidebar/packages/simpler/MIGRATE.md

 In this version, options are more straightforward!
 Let's see what's changed!

 > In this guide I will use the dot notation.
 Remember that options are a javascript object, so a dot means that you must open the braces { }.
-Example: `option.one -> option: { one: "hello" }`
+Example: `option.one` means `option: { one: "hello" }`

 ## Options diff

+> old option → new option

 `selectors.trigger → toggler`